krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Metastable modes are common and often highly desirable in software
 development, where teams must shift between modes of operation in
 response to external demands or changing market conditions.
 Indeed, the
-ability to transition between such modes effectively is a hallmark of a well-run, adaptive organization — *provided* it is done intentionally and with
+ability to transition between such modes effectively is often a hallmark of a high-functioning, adaptive organization — *provided* it is done intentionally and with awareness.
-awareness.

 All too often, however, organizations drift from metastable to chaotic
 behavior, losing the capacity to stabilize in any mode.
 This often results